Nvidia's new cryptocurrency mining graphics cards "don’t impact the availability of GeForce GPUs to gamers"

-Nvidia has promised that its new lineup of cryptocurrency mining GPUs, called CMP, won't impact the supply of GeForce graphics cards for PC gamers.
+Nvidia has promised that its new lineup of cryptocurrency mining GPUs, called CMP for short, won't impact the supply of GeForce graphics cards for PC gamers.

 That's because these cards are reportedly using GPUs that don't fit the specifications for the company's GeForce graphics cards and thus were otherwise not going to find much use in the existing lineup, the company says.